jeff4/bionotes.github.io/terpenes.md

 * 11/24 drew notebook of various views of monoterpene myrcene
 * 11/26 built model of squalene and took notes
 * 11/27 realized that squalene is not 6 isoprenes all arranged head to tail.
 But in fact it's 3 isoprenes H-T and then T-H, T-H, T-H for the final 3 isoprenes.
 This means that squalene has radial symmetry from the center of the molecule.
-* 11/29 prepped paper notes version of squalene
+* 11/29 redrew paper notes version of squalene
+* 11/30 posted IG story about Basking Sharks and how they were harvested for their shark liver oil which contained unsaturated squalene.
+Now, environmentally conscious companies produce vegan saturated squalane as an alternative.